 6. Bake for 12 minutes.
 Meanwhile, whisk all ingredients for glaze together in medium mixing bowl.

-7. Transfer baked cookies to cooling rack and, while warm, spoon glaze onto top of each cookie and swirl to cover if desired.
+7. Transfer baked cookies to cooling rack and cool completely.
+Spoon glaze on top of each cookie and swirl to cover if desired.
 Sprinkle immediately with sprinkles, if using.
-Let cool until glaze hardens and then store at room temperature for several days.
+Let cool until glaze hardens and then store (not totally air tight) at room temperature for several days.
 Will freeze extremely well.